BradGunnerSGT/roadhomeband/source/band/index.markdown

 footer: false
 ---
 {% img left /band/kevin.jpg %}
-##Kevin Adams - Vocals, Guitars
+##Kevin Harwi - Vocals, Guitars
-Kevin Adams is from San Antonio, Texas where he started his dream to be a country musician.
+Kevin Harwi is from San Antonio, Texas where he started his dream to be a country musician.
 He has performed with local bands like Myer Anderson and Robert Demel.
 Kevin draws inspiration from musicians like Brad Paisley, Gary Allen, and Alan Jackson.
 Kevin plays Takamine, Segal, and Fender Stratocaster